CLaSLoVe/CLaSLoVe/README.md

 > "Don't worry, be happy" 😃

 ## 📖 About Me
 I have a strong interest in AI-assisted human-computer interaction and multimodal information perception.
-With a background in Computer Science and Mechatronic Engineering, I am committed to building smarter human-computer interaction devices and algorithms [Stack-Ada-HCI](https://github.com/CLaSLoVe/Stack-Ada-HCI).
+With a background in Computer Science and Mechatronic Engineering, I am committed to building smarter human-computer interaction devices and algorithms.

-In addition, I also enjoy conducting some meaningless but interesting research [von-Neumann-elephant](https://github.com/CLaSLoVe/von-Neumann-elephant). 🐘
+In addition, I also enjoy conducting some meaningless but interesting research (e.g. [von-Neumann-elephant](https://github.com/CLaSLoVe/von-Neumann-elephant)). 🐘

 ---